-A description of the process used by the Board, consistent with WIOA 108(d), to provide a 30-day public comment period before submission of the plan, including an opportunity to have input into the development of the Local Plan, particularly for representatives of businesses, education, and labor organizations.
+A description of the process used by the Board, consistent with WIOA \$\infty 108(d)\$, to provide no more than 30-day public comment period before submission of the plan, including an opportunity to have input into the development of the Local Plan, particularly for representatives of businesses, education, and labor organizations.
 Comments submitted during the public comment period that represent disagreement with the plan must be submitted with the Local Plan.

-A notice was sent out via e-blast and social media on FridayTuedsay, January 27February 19, 2017-2019 regarding the availability of the draftrevised version 2017-2020 Business & Strategic Plan.
+A notice was sent out via e-blast and social media on Tuesday, February 19, 2019 regarding the availability of the draft revised version 2017-2020 Business & Strategic Plan.
 It will be available for review and public comment on the organization's website, www.workforcesolutionscb.org until 5 p.m.
-MondayTuesday, February 27March 5, 20172019.
+Tuesday, March 5, 2019.

-i.
-Date of publication - FridayTuesday, January-February 2719, 20172019 ii.
-Final date of comment period - MondayTuesday, February 27, 2017March 5, 2019 iii.
-Written comments can be submitted electronically to amy.villarreal@workforcesolutionscb.org, delivered via mail or in person to the Board offices to Amy Kiddy Villarreal, Director of Programs & System AlignmentDeputy Executive Director at 520 North Staples, Corpus Christi TX 78401.
+- i.
+Date of publication Tuesday, February 19, 2019 - ii.
+Final date of comment period Tuesday, March 5, 2019 - iii.
+Written comments can be submitted electronically to amy.villarreal@workforcesolutionscb.org, delivered via mail or in person to the Board offices to Amy Kiddy Villarreal, Deputy Executive Director at 520 North Staples, Corpus Christi TX 78401.